hauptmedia/docker-phpmyadmin/README.md

 `BLOWFISH_SECRET` The cookie auth_type uses AES algorithm to encrypt the password.
 If you are using the cookie auth_type, enter here a random passphrase of your choice.
 It will be used internally by the AES algorithm: you won't be prompted for this passphrase.
 There is no maximum length for this secret.

+`PMA_ABSOLUTE_URI` Sets here the complete URL (with full path) to your phpMyAdmin installation's directory

 `SERVER_$i_HOST` The hostname or IP address of your $i-th MySQL-server

 `SERVER_$i_PORT` The port-number of your $i-th MySQL-server.
 Default is 3306